 Market-lovers will find their heaven in and around Calle Feria: as if that street’s Thursday morning extravaganza weren’t enough, about halfway along its length is Seville’s oldest market, the Mercado de Feria.
 Situated right next door to a beautiful 13th-century church, Feria offers punters a comprehensive selection of fresh fruit, veg, meat and flowers as well as superb tapas bar, La Cantina.
 The fish tapas served here is some of the freshest and most delicious in the Andalusian capital and best enjoyed with a crisp, cool beer after a good morning’s haggling.
 After which, if there’s still time, you can wander onto Calle Feria’s street market and try and pick up a useless yet beautiful bargain before the vendors head off for lunch and a siesta.

 Lonja del Barranco

 is inventive, modern and varied and can be enjoyed in one of several light and spacious seating areas within the market’s glass walls.
 Lonja is particularly enjoyable on warm days – of which there are a great many here – when the socializing spills out onto terraces on the riverbank.

 , or ‘The Mushrooms’, due to the fungi-like shape of its canopies.
 The space beneath is home to some impressive Roman remains that were discovered during the monument’s construction, as well as a superb food market selling a huge variety of fresh fruit, vegetables and meat.
-That’s not really what you come to Mercado Ecarnacion for though, it’s more about combining a little food shopping with a stroll around the rooftop walkway, which offers amazing views of Seville.
+That’s not really what you come to Mercado de la Encarnacion for though, it’s more about combining a little food shopping with a stroll around the rooftop walkway, which offers amazing views of Seville.
 Even better, a glass of prosecco is included in the price of your ticket.